-The financial and operating data contained in this Official Statement are as of the dates and for the periods indicated, a portion of which were prior to the outbreak of the COVID-19 pandemic.
+The financial and operating data contained herein are as of the dates and for the periods indicated, a portion of which were prior to the outbreak of the COVID-19 pandemic.
 Such financial and operating data have not been updated to reflect any potential impacts of the COVID-19 pandemic on the County's general economic and financial condition.